PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

 After postings at XDA developers about Poco F1, where I mentioned Matlab, my last question in the Matlab community about post deletion was deleted.
 I worked almost a week on this question.
 Is the Matlab community the right community for enlightened scientists?
-I invite everybody  to send me an e-mail to discuss about this barbaric act.
-I promise, I won t delete any e-mails.
+I invite everybody  to send me an e-mail to discuss about this.Since I have observed that many of my posts where deleted in different communities after I published a list of my deleted posts in the Matlab community on my blog, I removed this list from my blog.
+I am convinced that I would win the case of post deletion in the Matlab community if I took legal action.
+I will do without it for the time being.

 .
 .